jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-near.md

 ```

 And finally, we include a Spring `@Profile` to enable an embedded
-Locator and Manager, allowing us to connect to our Spring Boot, VMware
-GemFire `CacheServer` application using *Gfsh* (Geode Shell).
+Locator and Manager, allowing us to connect to our Spring Boot, [vmware-gemfire-name] `CacheServer` application using *Gfsh* ([vmware-gemfire-short-name] Shell).
 Enabling
 the embedded Locator and Manager are not necessary when starting the
 server or to run our application, but can be useful when debugging.